Cyclopropanes: Applications and occurrence

 (1R,3R)- or (+)-trans-chrysanthemic acid.

 Cyclopropane derivatives are numerous.
 Many biomolecules and pharmaceutical drugs feature the cyclopropane ring.
-Famous example is aminocyclopropane carboxylic acid, which is the precursor to ethylene, a plant hormone.
+A famous example is aminocyclopropane carboxylic acid, which is the precursor to ethylene, a plant hormone.

 The pyrethroids are the basis of many insecticides.
 Several cyclopropane fatty acids are known.

 1-Aminocyclopropane-1-carboxylic acid plays an important role in the biosynthesis of the plant hormone ethylene.